random-alpiner/dovecot-mbc/README.md

 -------------
 After the plugin library is installed and ready to be used, Dovecot's configuration needs to be adapted to make Dovecot use the plugin.

-This is a 2-step process:
+This is a 3-step process:

+1) Copy the file mbc_script.sh.dist to mbc_script.sh (or any other file name that suits you) and add the script you would like to execute

-1) Make Dovecot aware of the plugin.
+2) Make Dovecot aware of the plugin.
    This happens by adding it to the corresponding mail_plugins-list (e.g. global/lmtp/lda/imap/...)
    Note, that dovecot-mbc depends on the notify plugin's notifications, so don't forget to enable it as well!

       mail_plugins = $mail_plugins notify mbc

-2) Setting the plugin's configuration options.
+3) Setting the plugin's configuration options.
    This is done in the new configuration file conf.d/90-mbc.conf.

-   Just provide the absolute path to the script you want to execute and you are set:
+   Just provide the absolute path to the script you want to execute (see first step above) and you are set:

       plugin {
         mbc_script = /etc/dovecot/mbc_script.sh